Print

 Notes

-• Cuts of Beef Roast for Pot Roast: recommended cuts of meat include chuck roast, shoulder steak, boneless chuck roast, rump roast or bottom round roast
+• Best Cut of Beef for Pot Roast: recommended cuts of meat include chuck roast (recommended), shoulder steak, boneless chuck roast, rump roast, or bottom round roast.

-• Pomegranate Juice: to make this recipe Paleo/Whole30 it lists pomegranate juice.
-If you aren’t concerned with Whole30/Paleo I would recommend using a dry, fruity red wine in its place.
+• Pomegranate Juice: use to make this recipe Paleo/Whole30 compliant.
+If you aren’t concerned with Whole30/Paleo, we would recommend using a dry, fruity red wine instead.

-• Beef Soup Bones: these can generally be found at your local deli (if they aren’t out it is worth an ask behind the counter).
-These help to add another layer of flavor and make the broth/sauce that much better!
-That being said, the recipe will turn out just find without.
+• Beef Soup Bones: these can generally be found at your local deli.
+They help to add another layer of flavor and make the broth/sauce that much better!
+That being said, the recipe will turn out just fine without them.